This site presents a reference view of an IDDAS-compatible implementation.

 Eligibility for downstream value is determined by position within a lineage, not by identity, reputation, or timing tricks.

 Eligibility itself does not expire.
-However, claiming or collecting value may be subject to clearly defined time windows (for example, 12 or 24 months), which are published in advance and apply equally to all participants.
+However, claiming or collecting value may be subject to clearly defined time windows , which are published in advance and apply equally to all participants.

 These windows do not alter lineage or reassign value.
 They define how long a participant has to claim what they are already eligible for.